 These popovers are more like a breakfast/brunch treat, or can even be qualified as a dessert, because they’re that tasty!
 I mean look at those bad boys!
 They bake up huge and look super fancy and complicated, but they’re really so simple to make.
 Friends and loved ones will be impressed and thank you immensly when you serve up a batch of these!

 I make these every year for our Christmas brunch and the kid’s can’t wait.
 These popovers have replaced cinnamon rolls in our Christmas brunch rotation, so you know they’re good!

 Note: These popovers, as all popovers, are best when served fresh and warm.
-If you have leftovers, store them in a container overnight and then re-heat them in the morning in a 250 degree oven till they warm up.
-I re-heated the kid’s popovers this morning and they still loved them, but they are so much better the day of.
-I topped them with some fresh cinnamon/sugar mixture after they came out of the oven to freshen them up a bit.
+If you have leftovers, store them in a covered container overnight and then re-heat them in a 250 degree oven until warm.
+I usually freshen them with a bit with some cinnamon/sugar mixture after they came out of the oven.

 Makes 6 regular popovers and 9 muffin tin popovers

 - 4 tablespoons unsalted butter, melted, divided – you will use 2 tablespoons butter for the popovers and 2 tablespoons for buttering the popover pan

 - 3 large eggs, at room temperature – I always use extra large eggs

 - 1 1/2 teaspoons sugar

 - 4 tablespoons (1/2 stick) unsalted butter, melted